Arique1104/arique-ecommerce/README.md

 # Arique's E-Commerce

 Hello and welcome!
-I am creating an e-commerce store within Javascript/React and full Authentication with Firebase Databse Storage, sprinkled with some Stripe-Integration, which bought the fin-tech company I worked at for a bit called TaxJar.
+I am creating an e-commerce store within Javascript/React and full Authentication with Firebase Database Storage, sprinkled with some Stripe-Integration, which bought the fin-tech company I worked at for a bit called TaxJar.

 As a Backend Ruby Developer, it's amazing to be able to code in Javascript, but I'm still learning a lot!